matthias-dirickx/CsSelenium/README.md

 - this framework removes boilerplating for finds
 - the framework manages the webdriver on a thread basis

-To do:
+### Assertions on framework level
+The user has the ability to create custom assertions with frameworks and assertion librarires of choice by retrieving the web element object from the CsSeElement object.
+This provides total freedom.

+The assertions on framework level are built to make the process of asserting both fluent and easy.

+The only Assertions framework implemented at this point in time are the assertion libraries from Microsoft.VisualStudio.TestTools.UnitTesting.

+# Roadmap

 - Assertions (to remove the boilerplate code there as well)
-- Logging (to trace back the results)
+- Logging (to trace back the results) (!) --> First up
+- Describe architecture